mchlol/next-game-list/README.md

 # WIP

 Currently I am working on a redesign of the site, using some tips I learned in a UI design course I recently took.
-This involves creating a landing page, sharpening up the search results, view game, and lists pages, and adding some fun icons and animations to make a more interesting user experience.
+This involves creating a landing page, sharpening up the individual pages, splitting the CSS into modules for each component, and adding some fun icons and animations to make a more interesting user experience.

 ## Hurdles